loh-tar/filu/database/readme.txt

 The last created database you could remove with: sudo make uninstall

-To remove a special database, e.g. testdb, that was created some else, you have to type: sudo su postgres -c'psql -d template1 -c"DROP DATABASE testdb;" '
+To remove a special database, e.g. testdb, that was created at some point, you have to type: sudo su postgres -c'psql -d template1 -c"DROP DATABASE testdb;" '